End-to-End Multi-Lingual Optical Character Recognition (OCR) Solution

-Note 1: for Windows, please install torch and torchvision first by following the official instruction here https://pytorch.org.
-On pytorch website, be sure to select the right CUDA version you have.
-If you intend to run on CPU mode only, select CUDA = None.
+Note 1: For Windows, please install torch and torchvision first by following the official instructions here https://pytorch.org.
+On the pytorch website, be sure to select the right CUDA version you have.
+If you intend to run on CPU mode only, select

-import easyocr reader = easyocr.Reader(['ch_sim','en']) # need to run only once to load model into memory result = reader.readtext('chinese.jpg')
+import easyocr reader = easyocr.Reader(['ch_sim','en']) # this needs to run only once to load the model into memory result = reader.readtext('chinese.jpg')

-Output will be in list format, each item represents bounding box, text and confident level, respectively.
+The output will be in a list format, each item represents a bounding box, the text detected and confident level, respectively.

 [([[189, 75], [469, 75], [469, 165], [189, 165]], '愚园路', 0.3754989504814148), ([[86, 80], [134, 80], [134, 128], [86, 128]], '西', 0.40452659130096436), ([[517, 81], [565, 81], [565, 123], [517, 123]], '东', 0.9989598989486694), ([[78, 126], [136, 126], [136, 156], [78, 156]], '315', 0.8125889301300049), ([[514, 126], [574, 126], [574, 156], [514, 156]], '309', 0.4971577227115631), ([[226, 170], [414, 170], [414, 220], [226, 220]], 'Yuyuan Rd.', 0.8261902332305908), ([[79, 173], [125, 173], [125, 213], [79, 213]], 'W', 0.9848111271858215), ([[529, 173], [569, 173], [569, 213], [529, 213]], 'E', 0.8405593633651733)]